-Resource type attributes Description InfoInterval (user-defined) Duration (in seconds) after which the info function is invoked by the agent framework for ONLINE resources of the particular resource type. (user-uerinieu) If set to 0, the agent framework does not periodically invoke the info function.
+Resource type attributes Description InfoInterval (user-defined) Duration (in seconds) after which the info function is invoked by the agent framework for ONLINE resources of the particular resource type.
+If set to 0, the agent framework does not periodically invoke the info function.
 To manually invoke the info function, use the command hares -refreshinfo.
 If the value you designate is 30, for example, the function is invoked every 30 seconds for all ONLINE resources of the particular resource type.
-Type and dimension: integer-scalarDefault: 0 IntentionalOffline (user-defined) Defines how VCS reacts when a configured application is intentionally stopped outside of VCS control.
-(Add this attribute for agents that support detection of an intentional offline outside of VCS control.
+Type and dimension: integer-scalarDefault: 0 IntentionalOffline (user-defined) Defines how VCS reacts when a configured application is intentionally stopped outside of VCS control. (user-defined) Add this attribute for agents that support detection of an intentional offline outside of VCS control.
 Note that the intentional offline feature is available for agents registered as V51 or later.
 The value 0 instructs the agent to register a fault and initiate the failover of a service group when the supported resource is taken offline outside of VCS control.
-The value 1 instructs VCS to take the resource offline when the corresponding application is stopped outside of VCS control. ■ Type and dimension: boolean-scalar ■ Default: 0 InfoTimeout (user-defined) Timeout value for info function.
-If function does not complete by the designated time, the agent framework cancels the function's thread. (door dormou) Type and dimension: integer-scalarDefault: 30 seconds LevelTwoMonitorFreq Specifies the frequency at which the agent for this resource type must perform second-level or detailed monitoring.
-Type and dimension: integer-scalar Default: 0 LogDbg Indicates the debug severities enabled for the resource type or agent framework. (user-defined) Debug severities used by the agent functions are in the range of DBG_1-DBG_21.
-The debug messages from the agent framework are logged with the severities DBG_AGINFO, DBG_AGDEBUG and DBG_AGTRACE, representing the least to most verbose. ■ Type and dimension: string-keylist ■ Default: {} (none)
+The value 1 instructs VCS to take the resource offline when the corresponding application is stopped outside of VCS control.
+Type and dimension: boolean-scalarDefault: 0 InfoTimeout (user-defined) Timeout value for info function.
+If function does not complete by the designated time, the agent framework cancels the function's thread.
+Type and dimension: integer-scalar Type and dimension: integer-scalar Default: 30 seconds LevelTwoMonitorFreq (user-defined) Specifies the frequency at which the agent for this resource type must perform second-level or detailed monitoring.
+Type and dimension: integer-scalar Default: 0